 Our River keeper has a broad-ranging role looking after the river, the hatchery and the banks ensuring all members and guests have excellent fishing.

 We stock the river at least every Spring with trout raised in our own hatchery.
 Improved maintenance of this site has ensured a healthy and abundant fish life in the river and many of the trout caught exceed 2lb and occasionally even 5lb.

 Trout and grayling respond well to all fly fishing methods.
 Superb sport can be had with dry flies, nymphs and of course, North Country Spiders.

 Particularly useful flies include Klinkhammers, Adams, Grey Wulff, Golden Wulff , Pheasant Tail Nymphs, Yellow Humpy, Partridge and Orange, Snipe and Purple and of course Sturdy’s Fancy.

-We are continuing to add diploid trout reared from fish taken from the river.
+Consequently we will continue to add diploid trout reared from fish taken from the river.
 We are examining for any impacts on the wild fish that might be present from breeding in the river itself.
 Research started in 2015 for a 3-5 year period.
 The results for the first two years are very good.
-The adding of our own reared diploid trout started way back in 1894.
-More about our investigation
+The results so far have been promising.

 All wild trout are genetically diploid.
 The ova of wild trout are very sensitive and have three sets of genes before being fertilised.
 After fertilisation the extra gene (from the

 female parent) is expelled, leaving two sets – hence a diploid fish.